SGPDIGITALSOLUTIONS/sgpmessagepilot/PRIVACY_SOLUTIONS.md

 ## Conclusion

-The **Hybrid approach (Option 5)** provides the best balance of privacy protection, user experience, and implementation complexity for WebStudio.
+The **Hybrid approach (Option 5)** provides the best balance of privacy protection, user experience, and implementation complexity for MessagePilot.
 It maintains the convenience users expect while significantly reducing data exposure risks and improving GDPR compliance.

 **Next Steps**:
 1. Review and approve approach